-You can claim a deduction for self-education expenses if they directly relate to your employment as an employee performing artist and at the time the expense is incurred it:
+You can claim a deduction for self-education expenses if they directly relate to your employment as an office worker and at the time you incur the expense it:

-- maintains or improves the skills and knowledge you need for your current duties - results in or is likely to result in an increase in your income from your current employment.
+- maintains or improves the skills and knowledge you need for your current duties - for example, a manager completing a human resources training for managing staff - results in or is likely to result in an increase in your income from your current employment.

-You can't claim a deduction if at the time the self-education expense was incurred the expense either:
+You can't claim a deduction for a self-education expense if at the time you incur the expense, it either:

-- doesn't have a connection with your current employment - · only relates in a general way to your current employment - enables you to get employment or change employment.
+- doesn't have a connection with your current employment - only relates in a general way to your current employment - enables you to get employment or change employment.

 If your self-education expenses are deductible, you can claim expenses such as course or tuition fees, student and amenities fees, textbooks, academic journals and stationery expenses.
-You can claim a deduction for depreciating assets that cost \$300 or less or claim a deduction for the decline in value of any depreciating assets which cost more than \$300 that you use for your work-related study.
+You can also claim a deduction for depreciating assets that cost \$300 or less or the decline in value of any depreciating assets which cost more than \$300 that you use for your work-related study.